asvyazhin/CSS-guideline/README.md

     color: rgba(170, 170, 170, .9);
 }
 ```
-_Exception:_ selector only with one property should be written in one line:
+_Exception:_ selector with only one property should be written on one line:

 ```css
 selector { property: value; }